shiqs1119/CIOMP-SHG-TLG/README.md

 # ABA-trilayer-graphene
-some parameters on the nonlinear-optics of the graphene
+some parameters on the nonlinear-optics of the ABA trilayer graphene